 Mark 12:1-12

-Jesus tells a story about a garden
+Jesus tells a story about wicked farmers

 2 At the time for the harvest, the man sent a servant to speak to the farmers.
-He wanted them to give him some fruit from the garden.
+He wanted them to give him his fruit from the vineyard.
 3 But the farmers took hold of the servant and they hit him with sticks.
 They sent him away with nothing.
 4 So the man sent another servant to the farmers.
 They also hit this servant on the head, and they did other bad things to him.
 5 The man then sent another servant, but the farmers killed this servant.
 He sent many other servants to them.
 The farmers hit some of these servants with sticks and they killed other servants.

 6 The man had only one person that he could still send.
 This was his own son.
 The man loved him very much.
 So, last of all, he sent his son to the farmers.
 He thought, “The farmers will surely respect my son.”

 9 Jesus then asked, ‘What will the master of the garden do then?
 I tell you, he will come and he will kill those farmers.
-Then he will give the garden to other people to take care of it.
+Then he will give the vineyard to other people to take care of it.
 10 I am sure that you have read these words in the Bible:

 “The builders refused to use a certain stone.